icure/medtech-docs/sdks/quick-start/python-quick-start.md

 ### Start your Python Server
 Once you provided the needed environment variables, install the provided dependencies using the `requirements.txt` file.
-You cna also use a [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) to keep the dependencies of your different projects separate:
+You can also use a [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) to keep the dependencies of your different projects separate:

 ```bash
 cd <your-icure-nodejs-app>